 However, if kept in a pond or very large tank, they can reach well over a foot.

-When looked after properly, common goldfish can live for a significant amount of time.
+When looked after properly, they can live for a significant amount of time.
 The average lifespan of a well-kept goldfish is around 10 to 15 years.
 Although, they have been known to live for over 40 years.

-However, the sad fact is that many people don’t bother to look after their goldfish properly and many of them live for just a couple of years or less.
+However, the sad fact is that many people don’t bother to look after them properly and many of them live for just a couple of years or less.

 History and Origins

-All goldfish are descended from wild carp, but common goldfish are the most similar to their wild brethren.
+All goldfish are descended from wild carp, but commons are the most similar to their wild brethren.